In various communities (including the EA and rationalist communities), it’s common to make use of explicit, numerical probabilities.

 Many arguments for the value of using EPs have been covered elsewhere (and won’t be covered here).
 I find many of these quite compelling, and believe that one of the major things the EA and rationalist communities get right is relying on EPs more than the general public does.

 So the first aim of this post is to explore some potential downsides of using EPs (compared to alternative approaches) that people have proposed.
-I’ll focus on not the case of ideal rational agents, but of actual humans, in practice, with our biases and limited computational abilities.
+I’ll focus not on the case of ideal rational agents, but of actual humans, in practice, with our biases and limited computational abilities.
 Specifically, I discuss the following (non-exhaustive) list of potential downsides:

 - Time and effort costs

 - Excluding some of one’s knowledge (which could’ve been leveraged by alternative approaches)

 - Anchoring (to the EP, or to the EPM’s output)

 As I’ll discuss, these downsides will not always apply when using EPs, and many will also sometimes apply when using alternative approaches.
 And when these downsides do apply to uses of EPs, they may often be outweighed by the benefits of using EPs.
 So this post is not meant to definitively determine the sorts of situations one should vs shouldn’t use EPs in.
 But I do think these downsides are often at least important factors to consider.